4 Essential Ways Physiotherapists Aid with Concussion Rehab

 Address the Pain in Your Neck

 Neck pain is a frequent issue following a concussion.
 Many people experience stiffness or discomfort that can intensify symptoms like headaches and dizziness.
 In fact, studies show that up to 70% of concussion patients report neck pain.
-Our upper cervical spine also innervates the temple and also help provide stability for the eyes.
-It is not uncommon for the neck to be the driving factor behind much of the headaches and visual disturbances o common experience in people suffering from concussions.
+Our upper cervical spine also innervates the temple and helps provide stability for the eyes.
+It is not uncommon for the neck to be the driving factor behind much of the headaches and visual disturbances commonly experienced by people suffering from concussions.

 Physiotherapists specialize in diagnosing and treating neck problems using methods such as: